Disclaimer: Skyrim and all its characters, places, etc are the property of Bethesda.

 The carvings dug into her back, their power pounding through her, whispering, calling.
 She felt her body go limp as her mind listened to the words, forever burning them into her memory.
 Vaguely, she noticed how the once still cave whirled with energy, the bright light whipping around her and her captor.
 Her soul cried out in triumph, the Dovah within basking in its new found power.
 Then, to her horror, she felt the familiar searing agony as the words forced their way past her aching lungs, her bruised throat and tore at her vocal cords in a Shout that ripped through her very being.

 "FUS RO DAH!"

 He was thrown from her, his nails leaving angry red lines on her skin as he flew back and crashed into the very outcropping she had hid beneath.
 It shattered, his body creating a sizeable crater before coming to a skidding halt near the tunnel.

-She wheezed, coughing up blood and shakily trying to stand.
+She wheezed, coughing blood into the fabric of her mask and shakily tried to stand.
 The Shout and lack of oxygen had made her dizzy and she wavered.